ngedwin98/GaussianSSF.jl/README.md

 \right)
 $$

 However, this default behavior can be modified (e.g., if we wish to neglect certain Gaussian moments or know certain moments are zero by symmetry).
-This can be done via multiple dispatch of the interface function `linear_setup` on different subtypes of `Model`: See more information under [Implementing new models](#implementing-new-models).
+This can be done by implementing your own method for the function `linear_setup` on different subtypes of `Model`: See more information under [Implementing new models](#implementing-new-models).

 ### 6. State initialization
 Initialize the state by calling `init_state!` on `sim` according to